 Discount available: Extremely large; on occasions in excess of 50%.The catch: Limited to offers they've already sourced, and the subject of some controversy over consumer regulations as sellers seek to recoup costs by providing sub-par service.Verdict: Good - though you may end up spending money on things you didn't really need or want beforehand!

 3. Personal discount sites

-Obviously using a combination of all three methods is probably the best method of saving you a few pounds when shopping online.
-Discount codes can be a lifesaver if they're available, daily deals sites are almost certainly unbeatable in terms of value for money if there is something you want, and Flubit.com can guarantee a cheaper price than anywhere online.
+Obviously using a combination of methods is probably the best method of saving you a few pounds when shopping online.
+Discount codes can be a lifesaver if they're available and daily deals sites are almost certainly unbeatable in terms of value for money if there is something you want.
 With this advice, you'll never be paying full price again!